Characterisation of sets of limit measures after iteration of a cellular automaton on an initial measure: Problems solved with this construction

 \subsection{Computation on the set of measures}

-In this section the construction developed in section~\ref{section:Construction} is modified to perform computation on the space of probability measures.
-In other words, we want the set of limit points to be a function of the initial measure.
+In this section, we modify the construction to perform computation on the space of probability measures, that is, we want the $\mu$-limit measures set to be a function of the initial measure; this requires to keep some information in the construction.
+When the initial measure is not computable, we can use this information as a ``source'' of noncomputability to reach $\mu$-limit measures sets that would be unreachable otherwise.